scottmattes1/superstore-project/README.md

 # <a name="description"></a>Project Description
 [[Back to top](#top)]
-The Superstore Time Series Analysis project aims to build a predictive model for the company's overall sales volume over the next quarter of operation using time-series analysis.
-The data used for this project was acquired from Kaggle.com and contains information on sales transactions in the Superstore.
+The Predcting Superstore Revenue project aims to build a predictive model for the company's overall sales volume over the next quarter using time-series analysis.
+The data used for this project was acquired from Kaggle.com and contains information on nationwide sales transactions at Superstore.
 The goal of this project is to develop a reliable forecasting model that can help the company make informed decisions and plan for future sales.

 ## <a name="goals"></a>Project Planning
 [[Back to top](#top)]
 The main goals of this project are as follows:
 - Explore and understand the dataset, identifying key patterns and trends.
 - Perform time-series analysis to uncover seasonality and autocorrelation in the sales data.
-- Develop a predictive model that outperforms the baseline (Rolling Average model) in forecasting sales revenue.
+- Develop a predictive model that outperforms the baseline (47-week Rolling Average model) in forecasting sales revenue.
 - Assess the impact of different features on sales volume and identify the most relevant predictors.
 - Provide actionable insights and recommendations based on the findings.

 # <a name="hypotheses"></a>Hypotheses
 [[Back to top](#top)]
-1. The sales data will exhibit strong seasonality patterns due to the influence of different time periods and holidays.
+1. The sales data will exhibit strong seasonality patterns due to the behavior of the marketat different time periods.
-2. The lagged sales data with a period of 53 weeks will have a significant correlation with the target variable.
-3. The Holt's Linear model will outperform the Rolling Average model in forecasting sales revenue.
+2. This seasonality will lend predictive power which will allow a time-series model to outperform baseline predictions.

-# <a name="deliverables"></a>Deliverables
+# <a name="deliverables"></a>Expected Deliverables
 [[Back to top](#top)]
+A repository containing:
 - Jupyter Notebook containing the entire data analysis process, including data exploration, statistical analysis, and model building.
-- Trained Holt's Linear model and the baseline Rolling Average model.
-- Data dictionary describing the features and their meanings.
-- README file with project overview and findings.
+- A trained time-series model.

 # <a name="findings"></a>Key Findings
 [[Back to top](#top)]
 - The south region produces about half as many sales as the west region.
 - California, New York, Texas, and Washington are the highest selling states.
-- Consumer category generates more sales than corporate and home office.
+- The 'consumer' category generates more sales than corporate and home office.
 - Weekly sampled sales data displays clear seasonality and autocorrelation at 53 weeks of lag.
-- Holt's Linear model outperforms the Rolling Average model with a period of 47 weeks by 11% in RMSE.
+- Holt's Linear model outperforms the Rolling Average model (with a period of 47 weeks) by 11% RMSE.

 # <a name="plan"></a>The Plan
 [[Back to top](#top)]
 1. Data Acquisition and Preparation: Load the dataset from Kaggle.com using pandas, perform data cleaning, and handle any missing or inconsistent values.
 2. Data Exploration: Explore the dataset to gain insights into sales patterns, identify outliers, and assess the relationships between different variables.
 3. Statistical Analysis: Conduct autocorrelation and seasonality analysis to identify lag periods and patterns in the data.
-4. Modeling: Build and train the Holt's Linear model to forecast sales volume and compare its performance with the Rolling Average model.
+4. Modeling: Fit and evaluate a Holt's Linear, Holt's seasonal, and ...... to forecast sales volume and compare its performance with the Rolling Average model.
 5. Evaluation: Evaluate the models' performance using appropriate metrics and validate their effectiveness in predicting sales revenue.
 6. Interpretation: Interpret the model results, identify significant features, and draw actionable conclusions for the company.
 7. Recommendations: Provide recommendations based on the analysis to help the company improve sales strategies and optimize revenue.